 One of the fantastic things about art education, are the stories children tell through their art!

-I read an artist statement this morning:
+I read an artist statement this morning: A boy wrote:

 “I’ve learned to express my own art and thoughts through paintings that I haven’t done before.”